#010 – The modern way of variable initialization

 Copy-initialization has lost support in modern C++ due to being less efficient than other forms of initialization for some complex types.

 The syntax is clear.
 When you see curly braces, you immediately recognize that list initialization is occurring.
+Additionally, it’s used with other types such as std::string and structs.
+Thus, adopting brace initialization standardizes the syntax across a codebase.

 Other benefits: